open-source-labs/ReacType/README.md

 ### How to use

 - **Log in:** Sign up through email/Github if you would like to save your projects to the cloud.
 Otherwise, select _Continue as Guest_
-- **Selectproject type:** By default, new projects will be Next.js projects, but you can toggle your project to be a normal React application by selecting "Classic React" in the bottom-right corner.
+- **Select project type:** By default, new projects will be Next.js projects, but you can toggle your project to be a normal React application by selecting "Classic React" in the bottom-right corner.
   - **Next.js** projects allow you to easily create routing between pages within ReacType and render content with static rendering.
   - **Classic React** projects are vanilla React.
 You can create multiple "root" components, but routing between these root components is enabled by default.
 - **Add components:** Add a new component in the left panel.
 If the _Page_ checkbox is selected, the component will become a page that can be routed to.
 For example, a page component named 'Home', the component's corresponding route will be '/Home'.
 [Learn more about Next.js routing](https://nextjs.org/docs/routing/introduction).